 That’s a great day for any teacher.

-Then the critics came out of the closet.
+Then suddenly the critics came out of the closet.

 It never seems to fail.
-I’ve seen it in ministry, leadership and life.
-The best days are often followed by the darkest days.
-Deliver your best message and you’ll shortly afterwards find your harshest critics.
-Hit the home run and you’ll find some people ready to stop the ballgame.
+I’ve seen it in ministry and marketplace leadership.
+The best days of life are often followed by some of the darkest days.
+Monday always follows the weekend.
+Pastor, deliver your best message and you’ll shortly afterwards find some of your harshest critics.
+“You should have said it this way.”
+Deliver the best quarterly sales report and there will be someone who says the business can’t compete in today’s market.
+Hit an out-of-the-park home run and you’ll find some people ready to stop the ballgame.

 Don’t be surprised on those days.
 Don’t be dismayed.
 Don’t get distracted from what you are called to do.

-Those days have value, if you allow them to:
+Those days can even have value, if you allow them to:

 - They keep us humble.